New Zealand consign India to heavy loss in Dubai demolition

 But the runs kept on flowing for the Kiwis, with Devine finding the boundary time and again in a brilliant half-century that set her side up beautifully.

-This match is the opening game of the tournament for both teams, with India and New Zealand joined in Group A by defending champions Australia, Asia Cup winners Sri Lanka, and opening-day victors Pakistan.
+This match was the opening game of the tournament for both teams, with India and New Zealand joined in Group A by defending champions Australia, Asia Cup winners Sri Lanka, and opening-day victors Pakistan.

 Neither side has ever won a Women’s T20 World Cup, but both have reached finals in the past, with New Zealand finishing runners up in 2009 and 2010, and India beaten in the 2020 final.